RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Methodology

-To extend the utility of RoofNet’s material classifications for downstream disaster response applications, we observed a key limitation in direct transfer: the distribution of roof materials and visual features in our high-resolution dataset differs significantly from that of currently available lower-resolution disaster imagery, such as the xBD dataset~\cite{gupta_xbd_2019}.
+For downstream disaster response applications, we observed two key source-dependent limitations in direct transfer: image quality and roof material distribution.
+Some xBD disaster imagery~\citep{guptaXBDDatasetAssessing2019} suffers from visual occlusion and low spatial resolution, creating ambiguous cases where roof material classifications cannot be reliably identified.
+To address such cases, we introduce an ``Unknown" class to enable the VLM to explicitly abstain from confident prediction.
+This improves robustness in real-world scenarios, where uncertainty is common during post-disaster response.
+Furthermore, we observe that the distribution of roof materials and visual features in our Google Maps-derived imagery~\citep{GoogleMapsPlatform} differs significantly from that of open-distribution disaster imagery~\citep{guptaXBDDatasetAssessing2019, VantorOpenData2025}.
 In particular, many of RoofNet’s fine-grained distinctions—especially for material classes like Green (Vegetative) Roofs or Polycarbonate Sheet Materials—are difficult to visibly discern in 0.5m resolution xBD imagery, leading to a domain gap in material representation.
 To address this, we incorporated lower-resolution examples into our model training pipeline to improve generalization in settings where material detail is less pronounced, such as disaster monitoring and damage classification.
-Tier 1 disaster imagery was extracted from regions including Palu, Indonesia; Southern California; the Midwestern United States; Florida; and Mexico City, where Tier 1 refers to high-priority events designated by the xBD dataset and selected from the Maxar/DigitalGlobe Open Data Program~\cite{gupta_xbd_2019}.
+Tier 1 disaster imagery was extracted from regions including Palu, Indonesia; Southern California; the Midwestern U.S.; Florida; and CDMX, where Tier 1 refers to high-priority events designated by the xBD dataset and selected from the Maxar/DigitalGlobe Open Data Program~\citep{guptaXBDDatasetAssessing2019}.